WKOA

 WKOA (105.3 FM), known as "K 105", is a radio station licensed to the city of Lafayette, Indiana.
-The station operates on the FM radio frequency of 105.3 MHz, FM channel 287.
 The studios are located at 3575 McCarty Lane in Lafayette, Indiana.
 The tower is located at the same location.

 History

 WKOA signed on the air as WASK-FM in 1964 featuring a Beautiful music or easy listening format.
 In the mid-1970s, FM radio was growing in popularity and FM stations across the country which were up to this point more of a novelty band was now being embraced for its clarity and ability to broadcast a stereo sound.
 WLFQ (103.9) in Crawfordsville signed-on with a country format in June 1974, directing its programming to Lafayette.
 WASK-FM decided to make the change to country in September 1974.
 It became known as "Indiana Country FM 105" utilizing Bill Robinson's "Music Works" automated radio programming service.

 WASK-FM began using the slogan "K 105" in the summer of 1983 shortly after being acquired by Duchossois Communications.
 It retained its country music format and gradually transitioned to completely live/local programming over the next two years.

 Former air personalities on K 105 include Ellen K., later known for her work with Rick Dees on KIIS Los Angeles, and Dean McNeil who became the program director of US-99 (WUSN) Chicago.

 In 1994, as a result of a pending move to place a news/talk simulcast on 1450 WASK and WASK Incorporated's newly acquired WIIZ (98.7), K 105 changed call letters to WKOA.
 The station first achieved its #1 ranking in the fall of 1989 and has consistently ranked #1 since, according to Lafayette's Arbitron ratings.